Tofull/py3dtiles_merger/README.rst

 What's next ?
 ############

-Once you have generate the global tileset.json, you can expose it over the Internet with any http server, like :
+Once you have generated the global tileset.json, you can expose it over the Internet with any http server, like :

 .. code-block:: shell